Akhilesh-yadav680/Auto-Mail-AI-Agent/README.md

 # Auto-Mail AI Agent

 ## Project Description
 Auto-Mail AI Agent is an intelligent email assistant built with n8n that automates sending personalized emails based on natural language user queries.
-It retrieves contact details dynamically via a data tool, composes customized messages, and sends emails through Gmail, concluding with a professional sign-off by M. Akhilesh Yadav.
+It retrieves contact details dynamically via a data tool, composes customized messages, and sends emails through Gmail, concluding with a professional sign-off by [Nmae}.
 This seamless automation enhances communication and productivity.

 ## Features
 - AI-driven understanding of user email requests